 | Resources | get_application_resource_tree, get_application_managed_resources, get_application_workload_logs, get_resource_events, get_resource_actions, run_resource_action |

-Key differentiator: The most-starred CI/CD MCP server (356 stars).
+Key differentiator: The most-starred CI/CD MCP server (415 stars, +17% in five weeks).
 Under argoproj-labs — the official Argo Project labs organization.
-Full CRUD for applications plus sync operations.
+Full CRUD for applications plus sync operations. v0.6.0 additions: applicationNamespace parameter for multi-namespace support, cluster management tool to list registered clusters, images now published to quay.io.
 Resource tree visualization, workload logs, and resource action execution.
 Supports stdio and HTTP stream transports.
 Argo CD is the dominant GitOps tool for Kubernetes deployments.

 Limitation: GitOps-specific — only useful for teams using Argo CD.
-49 commits for 12 tools is reasonable but shallow.
+Development pace has slowed since the v0.6.0 burst — no commits after March 25.
 Application CRUD means an AI agent can create/delete Argo CD applications — powerful but dangerous without guardrails.
 No read-only mode mentioned.

 Other Notable Servers